farhan-ahmed1/se-4220/Project-5/ASSIGNMENT.md

 You can create the initial data manually or use any script or tool to automate populating your database.

 Please also create diagrams of system architecture and a technical report of the technologies used and how it works in markdown.

-## Clarifications

-This is a class demo.
-Therefore it should be as simple as possible.
-You don't need to worry about security, heavy validation of user input, scalability, robust authentication, location features or advanced UI.
-Pick well-known and simple technologies.
-Please write all the necessary files in this directory Project-5.